wesleycheung0/python-project-structure/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 The readme file contains the contens that are showed by default on online source control providers such as GitHub, GitLab and BitBucket.
 Normally, this is formatted as a Markdown file.
-However, I reccomend that you use reStructuredText (rst) instead, since that is the file-format used by Sphinx, the most commonly used auto-documentation tool for Python.
+However, I recommend that you use reStructuredText (rst) instead, since that is the file-format used by Sphinx, the most commonly used auto-documentation tool for Python.